Azure/azure-event-hubs-for-kafka/quickstart/go/README.md

 $ export KAFKA_EVENTHUB_CONNECTION_STRING="Endpoint=sb://mynamespace.servicebus.windows.net/;SharedAccessKeyName=XXXXXX;SharedAccessKey=XXXXXX" # REPLACE
 ```

+You may want to run `go get -u github.com/confluentinc/confluent-kafka-go/kafka`.
+This command downloads and builds the go library from Github then executes a `go install` to move the package to your `$GOPATH` directory.

 ## Producer

 The producer sample demonstrates how to send messages to the Event Hubs service using the Kafka head.